Menu

 Silom

 This area is an established district with the most prominent business hotspots for finance and IT companies.
 During the weekdays, the streets get busier due to traffic as many workers travel to work.
-Come the weekend, the neighborhood becomes more peaceful in the morning and lively at night as many nightlife spots are present in the area as well.
+Over the weekend, the neighborhood becomes more peaceful in the morning and lively at night as many nightlife spots are present in the area as well.

 Ratchadaphisek/Rama 9